Eligible participants must have annual incomes at or below 80 percent of the median income for the Sacramento area adjusted for family size.

 Single-family dwellings, condominiums, half-plexes, and manufactured homes are eligible for purchase under the Program.Any dwelling purchased with assistance under this Program must be on a permanent foundation and must be of appropriate size and number of bedrooms for the number of persons in the purchaser's household.

 The City will inspect the dwelling for compliance with Housing Quality Standards (basic health and safety requirements).Any violation of these standards must be corrected prior to City's final approval of down payment assistance for the unit.
 (NOTE:Exceptions can be made if homebuyer is using 203(k) financing, for the first mortgage.
 203(k) is a federally funded program which allows the homebuyer to finance both a mortgage and a rehabilitation loan into one primary loan.)

-The purchase price of the house cannot exceed $441,750, which is 95% of the median purchase price for the City of Roseville.
 The individual participant's maximum purchase price will be calculated based on the maximum first mortgage amount and City assistance (City assistance will be based on purchaser's need and available housing stock for sale).Back to Top

 The City's 0% loan is a deferred, shared appreciation loan, 30-year loan, secured by a promissory note and deed of trust.
 No payments are required as long as the home remains the primary residence of the qualified low income, first time home buyer.
 The loan for the first mortgage must be a 30-year fixed term loan.
 No temporary interest rate buy downs will be permitted.